ajaviaad/neuroweave/README.md

 # Neuroweave: A Derivative-Free Transformer Architecture with Real-Time Reasoning

-**Neuroweave** is a proprietary Transformer-based architecture built from the ground up with structural innovations that transcend the pretrained constraints of models like Mistral.
+**Neuroweave** is a proprietary Transformer-based architecture built from the ground up with structural innovations that transcend the pretrained constraints of Mistral-7B.
 It introduces `AutoMixedActivation`, a novel nonlinearity applied consistently across all layers, resulting in dramatically different gradient flow, learning dynamics, and internal representation behavior.

 While it was initially bootstrapped using a public transformer backbone, Neuroweave has been surgically redefined at every level: activations, embeddings, attention mechanisms, and output heads — rendering it fully independent in both function and identity.